artsy/force/desktop/components/current_auctions/README.md

 }
 ```

-If using within a non-React context, `index.jsx` will automatically mount provided there is a `react-mount-current-auctions` ID somewhere present in the DOM:
+If used within a non-React context, `index.jsx` will automatically mount provided there is a default `#react-mount-current-auctions` somewhere present in the DOM:

 ```jade
 .container